Helping refugees learn English (classroom based)

 Lessons take place four days a week, Monday to Friday during term time, in classrooms at the Methodist Church near the centre of Norwich.

 Learners have four 1¾ hour lessons a week.
-These lessons take place during one of two time slots, one in the morning (10am – 11:45am) and the other in the afternoon (12.15pm – 2pm).
+These lessons take place during one of two time slots, one in the morning (10am – 12pm) and the other in the afternoon (12pm – 2pm).
 Teaching is provided by specialist teachers in English for Speakers of Other Languages (ESOL).
 The teacher sets ‘homework’, which learners complete with support from volunteers during the other session.
-There will normally be two or three volunteers with approximately 12 learners.
+There will normally be two or three volunteers supporting a class of approximately 12 learners.

 Volunteers need no particular previous experience to do this role, just a willingness to communicate.
 Being sensitive to each adult's different abilities and finding new ways to explain things in a positive, fun and encouraging way is more important than being able to conjugate a verb!